StorkSMS/Stork-SMS-Dapp/docs/nft-system/cost-structure.md

 ### No Subscription Fees

-- No monthly or annual fees
+- No monthly or annual fees (current model)
-- No premium tiers or hidden costs
+- Transparent pricing structure
 - Pay only when creating new conversations
 - Unlimited messaging within existing conversations